Power Intelligence is the cognitive skill needed to understand, assess, and influence power dynamics.

 One of them is “the existence of savants, prodigies and other exceptional people” (Gilman, 2001).

-The idea is that you can isolate a sub-modality of intelligence by looking at someone who is off-the-charts in a sub-modality when compared to either everyone else and/or compared to other average abilities he posses.
+The idea is that you can isolate a sub-modality of intelligence by looking at someone who is off-the-charts in a sub-modality when compared to either everyone else and/or compared to other average abilities he possesses.

 This is a valid approach of supplementing scientific research with real-world observation and analytical skills (see the “3 pillars of knowledge“).